Sticky-T/for-the-greater-god-mc-mod/README.md

-All mod files are under the Master branch, and you can find a folder in the main branch for the compiled .jar files
+Source code is in Master branch, and all releases are in the builds folder

 ---------------
 Full desc below